Camden Airstrip

 Camden Base is a small airstrip in Couva, Trinidad.
 Crop dusting aircraft use this airstrip; drag racing also takes place on the airstrip.
-The Camden (Field) Auxiliary Air Base was established as an emergency airstrip.
+The Camden (Field) Auxiliary Air Base was established in 1942 as an emergency airstrip.
 It included one paved 3,000 ft (910 m) x 75 ft (46 m) runway with extensive taxiways and dispersed camouflaged parking bays for USAAC, USN and RN.
 It was defended by US Army infantry and AAA units.

-On 24 May 2011, Prime Minister Kamla Persad-Bissessar, at the one-year anniversary celebratory rally marking the election of her coalition government to power, announced that the airstrip will be upgraded initially to a domestic airport to serve the Trinidad-Tobago airbridge.
+On May 24, 2011, Prime Minister Kamla Persad-Bissessar, at the one-year anniversary celebratory rally marking the election of her coalition government to power, announced that the airstrip would be upgraded to a domestic airport to serve the Trinidad-Tobago airbridge.
 If successful, the airport would be upgraded to a full-scale international airport.

 If upgraded, the airport will be the third international airport on the islands after Piarco International Airport in Trinidad and the A.N.R.
 Robinson International Airport in Tobago.

+History

+The airstrip was built in 1942 by the United States.
+The area was used due to its flat lands and obstructionless approach paths.
+After World War 2, the airstrip was handed over to the government of Trinidad and Tobago.

+The airport was unused until the late 1960s, when it started being used for cropdusting.
+It became unused in 2003 after the closure of the sugar industry.

+In 2013, Trinidad and Tobago's Civil Aviation Authority conducted a feasibility study on the suitability of Camden as a general aviation airport.
+The strip was found to be attractive as an airport, and a six-phase development was recommended using a public/private partnership.
+The goal of the upgrade was to facilitate inter-island travel.

+Throughout 2014, Trinidad and Tobago rescinded and reinstated the project to upgrade the airport on two occasions for unknown reasons.
+Since then, the airport has come under the control of the Air Guard.